JiscPER/jper/docs/MODELS.md

     "sword_repository" : {
-        "username" : "<username for the router to authenticate with the repository>", "password" : "<reversibly encrypted password for the router to authenticate with the repository>" },
+        "username" : "<username for the router to authenticate with the repository>", "password" : "<reversibly encrypted password for the router to authenticate with the repository>", "collection" : "<url for deposit collection to receive content from the router>" },

+    "packaging" : [
+        "<identifier - in order of preference - that should be available for this repo.
+Esp. via sword interface>" ],

     "embargo" : {
         "duration" : "<length of default embargo>",